IMasterIIChiefI-IST/Japanese-Flash-Card-Game/README.md

 1. Open the HTML file in your browser.
 2. Load your Excel vocabulary file.
 3. (Optional) Download or load a JMdict dictionary file to enable lookup-assisted word entry and the "Add meanings from dictionary" button.
+4. (Optional) Visit the Grammar Guide tab and click **Download guide for offline use** (or **Load PDF file**) to save Tae Kim's guide for offline reading.
-4. Choose categories and flashcard modes.
+5. Choose categories and flashcard modes.
-5. Start practicing.
+6. Start practicing.
-6. Use the progress save/load tools to preserve your study history.
+7. Use the progress save/load tools to preserve your study history.
-7. Use Kana Ninja for kana speed practice.
+8. Use Kana Ninja for kana speed practice.

 ## Saving Progress